o3de/o3de.org/content/docs/userguide/rendering/enable/visual-artifacts-node.md

 ---
-description: ' Use the Enable Visual Artifacts node in the &ALYlong; &script-canvas;
-  editor to enable visual artifact filters such as an old television. '
+description: ' Use the Enable Visual Artifacts node in the Amazon Lumberyard Script Canvas editor to enable visual artifact filters such as an old television. '
 title: Enable Visual Artifacts
 ---